datadavev/mnstatus/README.md

 The resulting JSON file is pretty big, and is a JSON-ification of the XML node list with a `status` entry added to each node.
-That entry contain information similar to the output above for a single node.
+That entry contains information similar to the output above for a single node.

 A summary can be generated using `jq` to extract values.
 For example with columns `node_id, ping_status, mn_count, cn_count, index_count`: